ChainSafe/gossamer/docs/docs/design/authority-discovery.md

 #### Implementing `NetworkDhtProvider`

-I believe will we need to fork `go-libp2p-kad-dht` or look for viable alternatives DHT packages to support the `put_record_to` functionality.
+I believe we will need to fork `go-libp2p-kad-dht` or look for viable alternatives DHT packages to support the `put_record_to` functionality.
 Without this functionality we will not be able to run the Substrate Authority Discovery protocol as expected by Substrate based nodes.
 Given the `put_record_to` method is updating existing records based on creation time to specific peers, we will need to expose the message sender in `IpfsDHT` and add the functionality to a wrapper type, or add the function to it and hope to merge back upstream.

 #### Implementing `DhtEventStream`

-The rust `libp2p-kad` crate crate emits events of enum type [`KademliaEvent`](https://github.com/libp2p/rust-libp2p/blob/master/protocols/kad/src/behaviour.rs#L2745).
+The rust `libp2p-kad` crate emits events of enum type [`KademliaEvent`](https://github.com/libp2p/rust-libp2p/blob/master/protocols/kad/src/behaviour.rs#L2745).
 The ones that need to be implemented in the Go Kademlia DHT library are `KademliaEvent::OutboundQueryProgressed` and `KademliaEvent::InboundRequest`.

 ##### `KademliaEvent::InboundRequest`
 `InboundRequest` has a `request` attribute which is of type [`InboundRequest`](https://github.com/libp2p/rust-libp2p/blob/master/protocols/kad/src/behaviour.rs#L2854).
 If the request is of type [`PutRecord`](https://github.com/libp2p/rust-libp2p/blob/master/protocols/kad/src/behaviour.rs#L2878) we should be emitting an event that we can translate to `DhtEvent::PutRecordRequest`.